Shwetadambale/Efficient_Bill_Text_Extractor/README.md

 ### Problem Statement:

 Manually entering data from retail store bills is:
-- **Extremely Time-Consuming: It takes a significant amount of time to manually enter data from each bill.
+- **Extremely Time-Consuming**: It takes a significant amount of time to manually enter data from each bill.
-- **Prone to Errors: Human errors during manual data entry lead to inaccuracies.
+- **Prone to Errors**: Human errors during manual data entry lead to inaccuracies.

 ### Project Overview :

 This project utilizes Optical Character Recognition (OCR) techniques and regular expressions for text extraction from retail store bills.
 It comprises the following key components:
-- *Data Preprocessing using Regular Expressions*: Utilizes regular expressions to preprocess the bill images/text before extraction.
+- **Data Preprocessing using Regular Expressions**: Utilizes regular expressions to preprocess the bill images/text before extraction.
-- *OCR-based Text Extraction*: Implements OCR techniques to extract text information from bill images.
+- **OCR-based Text Extraction**: Implements OCR techniques to extract text information from bill images.
-- *Automation of Data Entry*: Automates the extraction process to minimize manual intervention.
+- **Automation of Data Entry**: Automates the extraction process to minimize manual intervention.

 ### Features: